 Our climate work is a journey; we are gradually developing our strategy and actions as our knowledge and possibilities around our climate initiatives expand.
-We have mapped our emissions for two consecutive years, and we have offset our business’ full emissions for both these years.
+We have mapped our emissions for three consecutive years, and we have offset our business’ full emissions for these years.

 In 2021, we invested in offsetting covering all emissions connected to our business 2020.
 For 2020 this means that we have invested in offsetting covering our emissions of 9,363 tons of CO2.
-The offsetting projects we invested in are mainly done through the UN Carbon Offset Platform.
+The offsetting projects are invested in through the UN Carbon Offset Platform.
 We have invested in three different projects, one biomass-based power plant based in Chilakapalem Village in Andhra Pradesh20, close to Odisha where Chetna Organic, our Indian organic Fairtrade cotton supplier is based.
-Two wind power projects; one in Jaisalmer, Rajasthan, and Tirunelveli, Tamil Nadu, and one in Barmer and Jaisalmer, Rajasthan and Shimoga, Karnataka, and one biomass power plants based in Chimur, Maharasthra.
-The latter is also certified, Gold Standard.
-All the projects are based in the proximity of either our suppliers or the areas where the Chetna cotton comes from.
-All the above projects generate renewable electricity to the regional grid, replacing energy from fossil-based sources.
-We aim to continue to invest in carbon offsetting covering our business’ full emissions as a complement to actual reduction activities.
+Two wind power projects; one in Rajasthan and Karnataka,21 and one in Tamil Nadu.
+The latter is based in the same area as our Indian jersey supplier.
+All the above projects generate renewable electricity for the regional grid, replacing energy from fossil-based sources.
+We aim to continue to invest in carbon offsetting covering our business' full emissions as a complement to actual reduction activities.

 Since July 2016, we have been part of the UPS Carbon Neutral program, in which we offset the CO2 emissions generated by our exports, imports, and returns.
 Carbon offsetting is achieved through different projects, such as reforestation or the development and installation of renewable energy power plants.
 The projects are verified by Société Générale de Surveillance (SGS).

-Our bags and packages supplier, Avisera, created its own label for all Its bags and packages.
+Our bags and packaging supplier, Avisera, has created its own label for all its bags and packages.
 They plant trees to compensate for the carbon emissions generated by the production process.
-All of our bags and packaging are made under this label and thus, we support their tree-planting and preserving activities.
+All our bags and packaging are made under this label, and thus we support their tree-planting and preserving activities.
 In 2021, the production of our bags and packaging generated 46 tons of CO2 emissions, and to offset them Avisera protected and planted 6,300 trees in the projects Envira Amazonia Tropical Forest Conservation in Brazil and Guanaré Forest Restoration in Uruguay.